-Bitcoin had started off a decade back, and now it has turned out to be more of emotion for the crypto traders and enthusiasts who get affected by its low and thrilled by its highs.
-Bitcoin is something that is keeping the traders, and the crypto aficionados latch onto the exchanges and candlestick charts.
+Started off just a decade back, Bitcoin has become an emotion for the crypto traders and enthusiasts who get affected by its low and thrilled by its highs.
+It is something that is keeping the traders, and the crypto aficionados latched onto the cryptocurrency exchanges in India.

 Some of the countries embraced Bitcoin, other just acknowledged it, and most of them adopted it.

 India came a bit recently to the picture, as on March 4, 2020, the Supreme Court of India lifted the banking ban imposed on crypto firms, after going through over a year-long hearing (Bitcoin news India Supreme Court).
 And, it has been finally marked as a big win for the Indian crypto enthusiasts and became a part of the Bitcoin legal countries list.